Rangaraya Medical College: History

 The Government General Hospital that serves as the teaching hospital has seen considerable change.
 A new casualty block was constructed to manage the increasing flow of patients.
 Several superspecialty departments are being created and their offices are being constructed in the renovated 2nd floor of the main OP building.

 A new hostel for internees was constructed as superspecialty departments were being housed in the old internees hostel at the OP Building.
 New blocks for Antenatal wards and Pre-op gynecology wards were constructed adjacent to the existing Obstetrics, Gynecology and Pediatrics departments.
 New buildings were constructed to house the ENT, Ophthalmology and Psychiatry departments and their respective Operation Theaters.
 An ART (Anti Retroviral Therapy) center which caters to the special needs of patients affected with the HIV virus was moved to a new building.
 It is one of the largest of its kind in India based on the patient volume served giving it a vital role in affecting the epidemiology of HIV in India.

-Neonatology course was added by MCI in 2012 making it the first medical college in Andhra Pradesh and eighth in the India to provide D.M.
+Neonatology course was added by NMC in 2012 making it the first medical college in Andhra Pradesh and eighth in the India to provide D.M.
 Neonatology.